tikoehle/assistant/README.md

 The error message indicates that a traceback occurred, which suggests an exception was raised during job processing.
 Unfortunately, the actual exception and the stack trace are not included in the log line captured, but they would be critical to diagnose the precise issue.
 Typically, the traceback would provide the exact point of failure in the code.
 ```

-### Full logs
+## Conversation logging switched on.

-Assistant logging switched on.
 The JSON debugs show the assistant dispatched calls to the configured tools.
 In most cases the ```code_interpreter``` found the correct information using pandas.

 ```